AmpliconSuite/AmpliconRepository/README.md

 #### Authors: Forrest Kim, Jens Luebeck, Ted Liefeld, Edwin Huang, Thorin Tabor, Vineet Bafna
 ---

-This is the main development
+This is the main repository for the AmpliconRepository.
+Currently in development.

-# How to set up the Development Server for AmpliconRepository
+# How to set up the development server for AmpliconRepository

 ## Requirements
 - Anaconda (https://www.anaconda.com/products/distribution)